Dunemitts/Sentiment_Analyzer/README.md

 Note:

+#THIS IS FOR REGULAR USERS CONNECTING TO THE DATABASE THAT SHOULD NOT BE ABLE TO MODIFY THE DATABASE, ONLY ADD TO IT

 The provided txt files are used for testing, with hotel_testing.txt being a smaller scale version than uk_england_london_britannia_international_hotel.txt

 The main function to process the files is process_file(filename) while the other two functions, display_stopwords_and_lemmatize(filename) and analyze_document_sentiment(filename) are used purely to display answers for CIT 44400/CIT 58100 Homework 6, they do not contribute to the processed file at all.